smart-wpa/lincoln-field-site/lincoln-field.md

 There is not room to add a track or athletic field on the Lincoln site, so SPS has been looking for alternative locations.

-#### **Project 1: Track and Field Sports**
+#### **Project 1: Track Upgrades at Woodland Park**

-SPS and Seattle Parks & Recreation (SPR) have agreed to move forward with the track upgrades at Lower Woodland field #7, which is owned by SPR.
+SPS and Seattle Parks & Recreation (SPR) have agreed to move forward with the track upgrades at Lower Woodland Field #7, which is owned by SPR.
 These improvements will support Lincoln’s robust track and field program.
 Our goal is to make the space functional for both track and cross country.
 Design work will begin this fall.

 **Upcoming** **Community Information Meeting**